Emergent Polar Metal Phase in a Van der Waals Mott Magnet: Introduction

 \section{Introduction}

 The study of layered van der Waals (vdW) compounds has become increasingly popular since the revolutionary discovery of graphene~\cite{2005_Zhang_Graphene}.
-Magnetic vdW materials form a particular class of these compounds.
-In their atomically thin versions, they have attracted particular attention for potential applications in spintronics and magneto-optics~\cite{2016_MagneticGraphene_outlook, 2022_MagGenome_2DvdW}.
+Magnetic vdW materials bring yet more functionality and fundamental physics to explore.
+In their atomically thin versions, they have attracted particular attention for applications in spintronics and magneto-optics~\cite{2016_MagneticGraphene_outlook, 2022_MagGenome_2DvdW}.
 They also offer an excellent platform for studying strongly correlated electrons in low dimensions.

 Many vdW magnets are also insulating, but undergo an insulator-to-metal transition (IMT) under the application of pressure~\cite{2018_Haines_highPressure_XRD_FePS3,2022_MagGenome_2DvdW}.
-This makes them conceptually similar to the parent compound of cuprates, in that they are both insulating two-dimensional (2D) antiferromagnets.
+This makes them conceptually similar to the parent compound of cuprates: being insulating two-dimensional (2D) antiferromagnets \tred{with strongly correlated electrons}.
 In cuprates, varying stoichiometry drives an insulator to a `strange metal', and eventually superconducting phase~\cite{1986_First_Cuprate,1988_Cuprate_120K}.
-Varying the pressure applied to layered vdW compounds offers a cleaner and more controllable way to tune physical properties than varying stoichiometry, thus providing great insight into understanding the underlying causes for an IMT and potentially for superconductivity and novel metallicity~\cite{2020_Corentin_SC_polar_modes_FE,2021_Pressure_FE_tran_Polar_Metal,2023_PRM_MJames_PolarMetals}.
+Varying the pressure applied to layered vdW compounds offers a cleaner and more controllable way to tune physical properties, providing great insight into the underlying physics of the IMT and any exotic phases that may emerge ~\cite{2020_Corentin_SC_polar_modes_FE,2021_Pressure_FE_tran_Polar_Metal,2023_PRM_MJames_PolarMetals}.